kyl3song/kyl3song.github.io/_posts/DFIR/2021-01-11-KDFS 2020 Challenge Review (SQLite DB) [EN].md

   <img src="https://i.imgur.com/2lnBiIL.png" alt="image"/>
 <br>[ Cell offsets change before & after mediaImage data is deleted ]</p>

-It's better to extract strings from mediaImage table because it doesn't have so much rich data except thumbnail url strings.
+It's better to use extract-string method in the mediaImage table because it doesn't have so much rich data but the thumbnail urls.

 ```shell
 $ strings Media History > mediaImage.txt